 Lawsuit filed on behalf of Black Voters Matter, Equal Ground Education Fund, League of Women Voters of Florida, Florida Rising Together and individual voters challenging Florida’s new congressional map for violating the Florida Constitution.
 The map, drawn by Gov. Ron DeSantis (R), was adopted by the Florida Legislature during a special session after DeSantis vetoed previous districts passed by the Legislature.
 The plaintiffs allege that DeSantis’ map violates multiple provisions of the Fair Districts Amendment of the Florida Constitution by diminishing the ability of Black Floridians to elect their candidates of choice, particularly in northern Florida and the 5th Congressional District, and intentionally favoring the Republican Party at the expense of the Democratic Party.
 The lawsuit asks the court to block DeSantis’ map and order the creation of a new map that complies with the Fair Districts Amendment.
 A preliminary injunction hearing is scheduled for May 11 and can be viewed here.

 During the hearing, the judge blocked the map after finding that it likely violates the Fair Districts Amendment “because it diminishes African Americans’ ability to elect candidates of their choice” in northern Florida.
 The Florida secretary of state immediately appealed this decision, which automatically stayed (meaning paused) the trial court’s order blocking the map.
 The trial court judge then vacated the stay during the appeal, meaning that DeSantis’ map was re-blocked.
 Then, the appellate court reinstated the automatic stay of the trial court’s order, thereby putting DeSantis’ map back in place while the appeal is being litigated.
 The plaintiffs petitioned the Florida Supreme Court asking it to step into the litigation, which it denied.
+In May 2022, the appellate court reversed the trial court’s temporary injunction blocking the map.
 In summary, after some back and forth between courts, DeSantis’ map is currently in effect for future elections.
 Litigation is ongoing before the trial court.

 On July 22, the trial court granted the individual legislators’ motion to dismiss, meaning that the plaintiffs’ claims against them will not proceed.
 The claims against the the Florida House of Representatives and Senate, as well as the secretary of state, are still before the trial court.